Best & Worst Subaru Crosstrek Years

 The 2017 Subaru Crosstrek, while not perfect, managed to exceed its 2016 predecessor in satisfaction scores.

 Tech-wise, Subaru didn’t skimp.
 The STARLINK Multimedia system kept drivers connected and entertained on the go.
-Some trims even boasted the advanced EyeSight Driver Assist Technology, upping the ante on safety and driving convenience.
+Some trims even boasted the advanced EyeSight Driver Assist Technology, upping the ante on safety and driving ease.

 The Worst Years: 2016